fdelgadodelapuente/isce2_install/alos_example.md

-ALOS input file for an interferogram of the 2010 Mw 7.0 Pichilemu earthquake, Chile.
+Input file (sm_alos.xml) for processing an ALOS interferogram of the 2010 Mw 7.0 Pichilemu earthquake, Chile.

-sm_alos.xml

 ```
 <stripmapApp>